Kokeshi: Art and Nature

 • Peace and friendship: Mutual understanding, respect, care, and support.

-• Courage and inner strength: Ability to manage lives challenges with grace and steadfastness.
+• Courage and inner strength: Ability to manage life challenges with grace and steadfastness.

 • Achieving the impossible: Innovation and perseverance in attaining one’s goals.